 There is an implied joke about how sex is the only thing kids in small towns have to entertain themselves, teenagers drink and smoke pot, and someone spikes a girl’s drink at a party but her friends protect her.
 So this one may be a little old for a pre-teen or young teen, depending on their parents’ or guardians’ comfort level.

 A long-running series about a masterless samurai rabbit who works as a bodyguard.
 Lots and lots and lots of killing and body parts, though it’s in a cartoon style, not a realistic one.
-C-Man loves Sakai’s art and Boy Detective was into the story, even though a few points required some explanation because we read it to him when he was pretty young.
-(We have a lot of discussions here about how some things are fun in pretend, like battles, but you would NEVER want to have them in real life.)
+My husband loves Sakai’s art and our kiddo was into the story, even though a few points required some explanation because we read it to him when he was pretty young.
+(We have a lot of discussions here about how some things are fun in pretend, like light saber battles, but you would NEVER want to have them in real life.)
 I thought the stories were well plotted and interesting.
 And the good news is, if the young reader in your life likes it, there’s tons more where this came from.

-This is my personal favorite of her projects so far.
+This is my personal favorite of Hicks’s projects so far.
 Juniper is a 13 year old smart girl whose family has no money.
 A scholarship to an elite boarding school seems like just the ticket.
 Until she gets there and earns the enmity of the ruling Mean Girl.
 You know what else is more interesting than she had anticipated?
 Whatever’s lurking in the forest nearby.
 One thing I love about Hicks’ work is that no character is ever a stereotype.
 Even the Mean Girl.
 Everything doesn’t wrap up at the end in a pretty bow either.
 But you feel pretty good about Jun’s future.